thoughtbot/ios-on-rails/release/ios-on-rails.md

 use an ID unique to the device ('device token') to track unique users.
 The iOS portion of the book will discuss where this token comes from.
 For now, all you need to know is that users are identified by their devices.
-This approach does not allow for multiple users per device or a single account across devices, but it does enable users to start using the application immediately.
+This approach does not allow for multiple users per device or a single account across mutliple devices, but it does enable users to start using the application immediately.
 Our desire to create the simplest application possible led us to choose immediate usability over a more complex authentication system.

 We will provide code snippets in context, but you can also view the entire [example application in